James-Tiny-Tjib/Pulsating_Auroras_Detection_Scripts_Nasa_GSFC_2025/README.md

 # analyzer.py (deprecated)
-Description: A stand-alone menu-based program that takes an hour of data and creates keograms, time-intensity plots, and allows the user to watch a video ( and early implementation of a video player) given a start and end time.
+Description: A stand-alone menu-based program that takes an hour of data (take the folder_path of an individual hour) and creates keograms, time-intensity plots, and allows the user to watch a video (and early implementation of a video player) given a start and end time.
 By setting a small interval , it can be useful for investigating details that are too small to see in the full-hour keogram. **This only works for the THA 2013-2014 data.
 You may need to change some values in order to use it for other datasets**<br>
 Features:
 * Commented-out blocks for individual full-hour keograms (North-South & East-West) and time_intensity_plots.
 To use this, replace the folder_path var with the full file_path of the data you want to use
 *  Analyzer Function: menu-based function that has the following options (enter 1-7):